 - Green – aluminum, cement, and utility industries; good contrasting color for pink and orange

 - Yellow – all industries except cement, lime, asphalt, utility, and cogeneration plants where sulfur is present in the dust

 - Others are useful for plants that test multiple times per year as they allow for easy distinction between each test

 Order Your Leak Test Powder (5 lb.
-Minimum)
+Minimum, multiples of 5 lb.)

 How Much Leak Test Powder Do You Need?

 To determine the quantity of leak testing powder needed to run one leak test, use the following guidelines: